IyeOnline/SpaceEngineers-RuntimeEnvironment/README.md

 Then fear not, this project is for you!

 # When to use it
-Dont use it if you dont need any of its features.
-A simple script checking the state of your batteries really doesnt need this if your adhere to reasonable coding standards.
+**Don't** use it if you dont *need* any of its features.
+A simple script checking the state of your batteries really doesnt need this.

+**Don't** use it just to (try to) increase the performance of your script.
+If you need performance improvements that bad, you have other issues.

+**Do** use it when you want to space out the executions of parts of your script, but dont want to worry about controlling all of that.

 # How to use it properly
 1. Setup [Malware](https://github.com/malware-dev)'s amazing [Development Kit for SE](https://github.com/malware-dev/MDK-SE/ "MDK-SE")